markbush/markbush.github.io/content/Apple/support-spatial-browsing.rst

   :alt: An image of some more Apple devices.
   :class: img-group-3

 It is understandable that these might be considered too "abstract" to be worth processing as spatial scenes.
-It is not clear why the third image above is transformed, though [Edit for visionOS 26 beta 3: that image is no longer transformed].
+It is not clear why the third image above is transformed, though.
 Clearly, if you want your images to work, you may need to try different compositions in order to guarantee success!

 Hopefully, this has given you some ideas about what might work.
 Good luck creating your own spatial content!

+[Edit: the algorithm which determines if an image is suitable for transforming into a spatial image changes slightly with each OS release so you will need to check after each update to see if images you use work or not...]